 Arguments exist both for and against using BMI as a diagnostic tool.
 Those in favor of using it appreciate the fact that it’s a fast, easy, no-cost calculation, and say it offers a quick but reliable snapshot of a person’s risk.

-Opponents feel it may be a misleading measurement, either incorrectly categorizing some people as obese, as it doesn’t take muscle mass or body frame into account (in athletic individuals or those with highly muscular builds, for instance) or, more dangerously, classifying some people as healthy simply because they have a "normal" BMI, when in fact they may be at risk for weight-related health conditions due to where they carry their fat.
+Opponents feel it may be a misleading measurement, either incorrectly categorizing some people having obesity, as it doesn’t take muscle mass or body frame into account (in athletic individuals or those with highly muscular builds, for instance) or, more dangerously, classifying some people as healthy simply because they have a "normal" BMI, when in fact they may be at risk for weight-related health conditions due to where they carry their fat.

 People who carry their weight around the belly ("apple" body types), for instance, are at increased risk for cardiovascular disease over those who carry more weight around their hips ("pear" type), even if they have a medically acceptable BMI.
 Belly fat is more worrisome when it comes to the effects of obesity.